dviana19/status-page/README.md

 # Status-page

-A command-line tool that will pull status information from different services, displays the results and saves it into a data store.
+A command-line tool that will pull status information from different services, displays the results on the console and saves it into a data store.

 ## Installation